arildj78/GettingToBlinky/readme.md

 * Introduce some of the tools and techniques that are useful in KiCad
 * Cut a slot in the PCB to use as strain relief for the speaker cable
 * Use a two layer pcb design

+## DC-DC regulator design decisions
+* Input voltage 3.75V ±20%
+    * An assumption is made that an alkaline cell with 50% of the energy left is at approximately 1.25V.
+We are using three of these in series.
+* Output current 150mA
+    * This is a compromise.
+Not all the way to 0.25 watt on the speaker and not maxing out the available current from the 555 timer chip.
+May change after prototyping.
+* Output Voltage 6.25V
+    * The voltage needs to be this high to get 2.4V voltage swing on the output when pulling 150mA from the output of the 555.
+* Switching frequency 100kHz
+    * A high switching frequency lets the inductor be small.
+This is the maximum frequency supported by the selected regulator.
+* Output ripple voltage 100mV
+    * An arbitrary value.
+Same as Dave chose in the YouTube video [EEVblog #110 - Let's Design a DC to DC Switch mode Converter](https://youtu.be/qGp82xhybs4).

 ## Teaching points in Schematic Editor